 Among other things, the links were a testament to how much long-form journalism I was reading, which was good, but for years I lamented the fact that I wasn’t reading as many books as I used to.
 It’s probably not a coincidence, then, that my link collecting ground to a halt around the same time I finally got back into books in a meaningful way—my rhythms have been disrupted and I haven’t yet figured out how to adjust.
 So I don’t know if or when the link collections will get back on track, but I hope they eventually do.
 Until then, the good news is that I read 18 books in 2019 and hope to at least double that in 2020.
 My site will soon have a books section to track that progress.

 Another year with minimal time spent in art galleries and museums.
 I saw a few new exhibits at the Philadelphia Museum of Art, but nothing that really stuck with me.
+I saw a great collection of gorgeous posters from one of my heroes, Alfonse Mucha, at the new Poster House.
 Like last year, James Turrell’s wonderful work with light provided the most memorable experiences, this time at Mass MoCA.
 I had seen a number of his installations there before, but this was the first time I got to see the space-limited Perfectly Clear and Hind Sight, both of which were predictably stunning.

 I went to 37 shows in 2019, and thanks to Tinnitus Tracker, I documented most of them in one form or another.
 A few standout performances:

-- The Sadies: My second time seeing this Canadian country band, and they are as thrilling as ever, especially as fuel for my renewed guitar studies.
+- The Sadies: My second time seeing these Canadian alt-country kings, and they are as thrilling as ever, especially as fuel for my renewed guitar studies.

 - Uranium Club: I wasn’t sure I’d ever get a chance to see this band, since they tour quietly and infrequently.
 When I spotted the listing for their Brooklyn Bazaar show, it felt like a miracle, and the show was pretty much everything I wanted it to be.